UMMS-Biocore/dolphin/docs/dolphin-ui/ngsbrowser.rst

 By clicking on a specific Experiment Series, detailed information about that experiment series will be displayed as well as the Imports/Samples being displayed in the other tables will be from that specific Experiment Series.
 The same applies if a user selects an Import or a Sample name.

+In the sample detailed information, as long as you have permissions to do so, you can edit the file names and directory paths.
+Please be warned that editting these file names and directory paths must accurately match the actual file names and paths.

 At the top right of each Selection Details tab will be a grey arrow button.
 This will return the user back to the table portion of the NGS Browser.

 **Option Buttons:**